Orville Jenkins Articles Menu

 Deists and the Bible

 I have heard a comment that Benjamin Franklin could not have been a Deist because he read the Bible.
-Well, of course, he read the Bible.
+Well, why not?
 Most of the Deists did.
 It was the only devotional or religious source book available to that culture.
 Many Deists were active Christians.
 Compare today some of the actual ideas many church members have about God.
 These are actually very different from the official Christian idea or even more different from the biblical concept of God.

-Of course the Deists used the Bible as their sacred text and devotional sources, and being Deist did not exclude one from being Christian.
+Various Deists may well have used the Bible as their sacred text and devotional sources, and being Deist did not exclude one from being Christian.
+Thomas Jefferson was deeply interested in the teachings of Jesus, studying the Gospels in Greek, Latin and French, and outlining the "Philosophy of Jesus."
 But it was philosophical principles inspired by the Enlightenment and John Locke's and Rousseau's philosophies that guided the thinking of the New World.
 Christian expression of some kind was the only viable alternative open to folks at that time.

 State, Church and Political Power